nc9/policies/privacy.md

 ## Ethics

-This project has been approved by or on behalf of Swinburne’s Human Research Ethics Committee (SUHREC) in line with the National Statement on Ethical Conduct in Human Research.
-If you have any concerns or complaints about the conduct of this project (reference: [20202892-4014](https://beatcovid19now.org/documents/ethics-approval.pdf)), you may contact us at the details below.
+This project has been approved by an independent human research ethics committee at Swinburne University of Technology.
+The Human Research Ethics Committee (HREC) at is registered with the Australian National Health and Medical Research Council.
+It operates in accordance with National Statement on Ethical Conduct in Human Research 2007.
+Approval number [20202892-4014](https://beatcovid19now.org/documents/ethics-approval.pdf).

 A copy of the [ethics approval is available to view online](https://beatcovid19now.org/documents/ethics-approval.pdf).

-This research project is being undertaken for a period of five years.
-Your anonymous responses will also be combined with other peoples to help researchers understand pandemics beyond the life of this project.

 ## Duration of research